crododile/simple_CSV/README.md

-This gem exists to ease the pain of spreadsheet imports to your Rails DB from sources that may have different naming conventions than your Rails App.
+This gem exists to ease the pain of spreadsheet imports to your DB from sources that may have different naming conventions than your App.

 ##Simple Usage
 Include simple_CSV javascripts ( sort of the heart of the gem ) in the asset pipeline with